JasonKim1567/Projects/README.md

 2. Data base - to extract scv file data and merge in one by different conditions

-3. Front end - Take api from server and make websites by using Javvascript framework-vue js and css styling
+3. Front end - Take api from server and make websites by using Javascript framework-vue js and css styling